-Your ads are specific to whatever product / service you are marketing.
-Ad groups are sub categories / themes, and campaigns are umbrella topics.
-An example of this would be creating a campaign for hair dying services.
+Your ads are specific to whatever product/service you are marketing.
+Ad groups are subcategories/themes, and campaigns are umbrella topics.
+An example of this would be creating a campaign for hair-dying services.
 An ad group for balayage, and then an ad about a promotion for balayage.

 When setting up your account for the first time, everything is done at the campaign level.
-Think of one of your best services that your hair salon offers and base your marketing campaign around that.
+Think of one of the best services that your hair salon offers and base your marketing campaign around that.
 You will get to choose all the network settings, location settings, languages, daily budgets, bidding, and extensions for this campaign.

 First, you will be asked what your main advertising goal is.
 You should skip this step by pressing “switch to expert mode”.